shaddow1201/CredentialVerify/avoiding_common_attacks.md

 1. Logic Bugs - solidity unit testing shows basic functionality works, enhanced javascript testing will be necessary to fully test and impliment modifiers.

-2. Failed Sends - no Ether transfer occur in the contract that are not gas payments.
+2. Failed Sends - no Ether transfers occur in the contract that are not gas payments.

-3. Re-entry - no ether transfers, as well as users only act on their own data, and can't change anothers.
+3. Re-entry - no ether transfers, as well as users only act on their own data, and can't change anothers data.

 4. Integer Arithmetic Overflow - Contract uses uint32 as a base type, and uses SafeMath32 library to cover that problem.